 4th year Summer Intern

 Matthew is a fourth year architecture student at California Polytechnic State University.
-Matthew spent the past year studying abroad in both Mexico and Italy, exposing himself to a wide range of ages, environments, and scales, both in his classes and intentionally in his travels.
-Matthew states – “My time at Cal Poly has given me a myriad of digital and physical tools to make explorations into de-sign challenges at hand.
+Matthew spent the past year studying abroad in both Mexico and Italy, exposing himself to a wide range of ages, environments, and scales, both in his classes and intentionally in his own travels.
+Matthew states – “My time at Cal Poly has given me a myriad of digital and physical tools to make explorations into design challenges at hand.
 From this demanding program that allows students to pursue innovations to building challenges, I have a strong foundational understanding of composition, process, and design that responds to site and climate.
-Though some of my recent projects in school, as shown in the attached work sample, have explored less orthodox architectural forms, I have strong experience in traditional building practices.
+Though some of my recent projects in school have explored less orthodox architectural forms, I have strong experience in traditional building practices.
 Prior to Cal Poly, I had a career technical education at Benson Polytechnic High School (here in Portland), focusing on residential construction, woodworking, and furniture building.
 These skills led me to experiences with commercial construction through an internship with Skanska Inc. Having studied the intent of many foreign structures, then actually being physically present within them, has invigorated my perspective of light, space and aesthetics.”

 The fourth year of the architecture program at Cal Poly allows students to seek architectural experiences outside of Cal Poly’s campus and Matthew has joined us for a paid summer internship that also provides studio credit in lieu of an on-campus studio environment.

 Walker completed his internship and graduated June 2016 with his Masters In Architecture.
 He joined SERA here in Portland after graduation.
 It was wonderful to have him as an intern for the summer and fall of 2015.
 He is responsible for the portland skyline graffiti art in our building lobby.
 We wish him continued success in his endeavors.